- Academic Policies and Processes

 - Writing Awards

-Description of research project:
+Description of the research project:

 We are interested in finding students who will assist in identifying key themes about "whiteness" (as an identity, as a set of social/cultural processes, and as a social structure) in student papers and interviews.
 White students taking LSA academically-credited racial dialogue courses within the Intergroup Relations Program wrote papers at the beginning and end of the semester, and participated in interviews, inquiring into: